TODAY'S WORD 23 FEBRUARY 2017 ENGLISH WORD: to supervise (v) DEUTSCH: betreuen, beaufsichtigen EXAMPLE: The professor supervises the student's work.

 BUSINESS WORD 24 FEBRUARY 2017 BUSINESS ENGLISCH: achievement (n) DEUTSCH: der Erfolg BEISPIEL: You can be really proud of all your achievements so far.

 TODAY'S IDIOM 23 FEBRUARY 2017 ENGLISH IDIOM: to pull a few strings EXAMPLE: I had to pull a few strings to get this assignment.
 GERMAN IDIOM: die Beziehungen spielen lassen

 TODAY'S WORD 22 FEBRUARY 2017 ENGLISH WORD: profession (n) DEUTSCH: der Beruf EXAMPLE: Teaching is a profession that requires good people skills.

 BUSINESS WORD 22 FEBRUARY 2017 BUSINESS ENGLISCH: reference (n) DEUTSCH: das Dienstzeugnis BEISPIEL: As you can see, I have a lot of good references from previous employers.

 BUSINESS WORD 21 FEBRUARY 2017 BUSINESS ENGLISCH: Curriculum Vitae (n) DEUTSCH: der Lebenslauf BEISPIEL: Attached to this mail you find my CV with all the necessary information.

 Romania three weeks into anti-corruption protests 22 days have passed since the first in a series of protests took place in Romania.
-Citizens of the capital Bucharest and of other major cities have been fighting the winter cold, snow and rain every day for longer than three weeks now, defending a legal system and a society with zero tolerance of corruption.
-It all started with …
+Citizens of the capital Bucharest and of other major cities have been fighting the winter cold, snow and rain every day for longer than three weeks now, defending a legal system and a …